huanzhang12/CertifiedReLURobustness/README.md

 tar xvf models_relu_verification.tar
 ```

 This will create a `models` folder.
+We include all models reported in our paper.

 How to Run
 --------------------